Banner

 The foundation will enable law and policy conversations that drive positive changes in human metabolic health and nutrition – in multiple countries.

-Applying the metabolic matrix to workplace and school-based nutrition/cafeteria settings.
+Applying the metabolic matrix to diverse food portfolios, including workplace and school-based nutrition/cafeteria settings.

 Use of Data Science to Transform Food Systems